e-beach/hub/CONTRIBUTING.md

 ## How to write tests

-The new test suite is written in Cucumber under `features/` directory.
+The new test suite is written in Cucumber. using Aruba, under the `features/` directory.
 Each scenario is actually making real invocations to `hub` on the command-line in the context of a real (dynamically created) git repository.